timothyloh0523/tp/docs/DeveloperGuide.md

 ## Sequence Diagrams
 >Note: In the following sequence diagrams, some of the other classes (for examples, Parser and Logger), or the functions
 > the other classes call, have been left out intentionally to reduce cluttering and place more emphasis on the respective
 > command classes that are being executed, along with their main functionalities.
+The logging functions have also been
+> left out from the steps to focus on the main functionality of each feature. <br>

 **Viewing available commands (help function)**
 <br>